kennethlng/nmbo-app/README.md

 2. Create a new checklist or open a previous one.
 3. Copy the link and share it.

-That's it!
+That's it.
 No account or download needed.
 Anybody with the link to the checklist can immediately start adding or completing tasks.

 ## Stack

-NMBO is made with React for the frontend, Next.js for server-side rendering, Bulma for the stylized components, and Firebase (Firestore, Cloud Functions) for the backend.
+NMBO is made with `React` for the frontend, `Next.js` for server-side rendering, `Bulma` for the stylized components, `Firebase` (Authentication, Firestore, Cloud Functions) for the backend, and `Google Analytics`.